Singapore Airlines says not in talks to buy stake in HK Airlines

-SINGAPORE, March 31 Singapore Airlines Ltd (SIA) denied on Tuesday a media report that it is in talks to buy a stake in Hong Kong Airlines International Holdings Ltd.
+SINGAPORE Singapore Airlines Ltd (SIA) (SIAL.SI) denied on Tuesday a media report that it is in talks to buy a stake in Hong Kong Airlines International Holdings Ltd.

 "We are not in talks to buy any stake in Hong Kong Airlines," said a spokesman at Singapore's flag carrier.